Efficiently Controllable Graphs

 Consider a quantum system consisting of subsystems interacting via local Hamiltonians.
 The subsystems can be represented as vertices of an interaction (hyper)graph where (hyper)edges exist only between vertices corresponding to coupled subsystems.
 For simplicity of exposition, we will restrict our attention to pairwise Hamiltonians and interaction graphs.
 However, all our results apply to general local Hamiltonians and interaction hypergraphs.
-Without loss of generality, here the quantum systems are restricted to networks of spins, qubits, two state quantum systems, whose interaction graph is connected.
+Without loss of generality, here the quantum systems are restricted to networks of qubits.

 Take a single spin which is promoted to be controlled and observed on its own, a universal quantum interface \cite{Lloyd2004}.
 The ability to act by any unitary operation and a single measurement translates into universal quantum computation on that qubit.
 Together with the interaction of the qubit with the rest of the graph, one may perform universal quantum control on the whole system.
 With a single interface, the number of quantum operations required to approximate any unitary operation to a fixed accuracy grows exponentially with the number of spins in the system.
 As will be shown, by promoting more qubits to be interfaces, controlled spins, a polynomial growth can be reached as required for a scalable quantum computer architecture.